Short on time? Here’s the top anti-malware software of 2020:

 But viruses are no longer the only threat.
 The best anti-malware software detects and destroys a much broader range of malicious applications.
 True protection requires antivirus and anti-malware software working together to fight off attacks.

 It’s also worth noting that because the term “antivirus” is well-known among consumers, many brands associate this term with their product despite actually offering much broader protection.
-You need to look in detail at the features each program provides.
+You need to look into the details of which features each program provides.

 😀 What’s the best anti-malware software for Windows?